 Its 2012 study concludes that finance, information technology, procurement and HR are all suffering from a shortfall in skills and talent.

 Management complained, on average, that HR is only providing “talent-management support” less than 35 percent of the time.

 Another complaint: HR departments only deliver a comprehensive level of needed service less than 35 percent of the time.

 The Hackett Group’s research echoes other 2012 studies:

-- HR firm Kenexa reported a big schism exists between what human resources professionals think they know about their workforce and what employees actually believe (HR Perceptions vs. Reality – There’s a Big Gap, Study).
+— HR firm Kenexa reported a big schism exists between what human resources professionals think they know about their workforce and what employees actually believe.
+In other words, there’s big gap in HR perceptions vs. reality.

-- Human resource professionals are holding both themselves and their employers back, according to global management consultants, the Hay Group (Study: HR Pros Fall Short as ‘Strategic Business Partners’).
+— Human resource professionals are holding both themselves and their employers back, according to global management consultants, the Hay Group.
+The firm reported that HR pros fall short as “strategic business partners”.

 “At most companies, business services functions were badly weakened by across-the-board cuts during the recent recession,” said The Hackett Group Global HR Practice Leader Harry Osle.
 “Underinvestment in talent has created deficits in important skills such as business acumen, strategic thinking and analysis, change management, and process improvement capabilities.”